manojkumardesai/modal-it/README.md

-# The Modal
+# Modal-It

-The Modal is a plug and play react component, that can take any HTML elements and display it in a modal
+Modal-It is a plug and play react component, that can take any HTML elements and display it in a modal

 ## Installation